wivizhang/EarthGPT/README.md

 Official repository for [EarthGPT](https://arxiv.org/abs/2401.16822). :smile:

 Authors: Wei Zhang*, Miaoxin Cai*, Tong Zhang, Yin Zhuang, and Xuerui Mao
+* The authors contributed equally to this work.

 ## :mega: News
 - [2024.05.25]: EarthGPT has been accepted to IEEE-TGRS 🎉
 - [2024.04.29]: We partially released the data of MMRS-1M! :fire: